 Generating New Revenue for Santa Monica

-A preliminary study by CBRE (the largest commercial real estate services and investment firm in the world) suggests that at stabilization the new Miramar will provide over $16 million per year in direct City tax revenue ($7.5 million net new) and approximately $408 million in direct City tax revenue over the first 20 years of operations ($187 million net new).
+A preliminary study by CBRE (the largest commercial real estate services and investment firm in the world) suggests that at stabilization the new Miramar will provide $15.4 million per year in direct City tax revenue ($8.1 million more than the existing hotel) and approximately $444.4 million in direct City tax revenue over the first 25 years of operations ($218.3 million more than the existing hotel).

 Generating New Jobs